 The topic agent in turn sends the results of its topic detection process to the dialog manager which has an impact on the conversational behavior of Max.
-For this purpose, the rules contained in the knowledge base of the dialog agent are topically arranged to distinguish between their adequacies according to the given dialog setting.
-In the following, an example extract of the resulting rule library based on the agent architecture JAM (Huber, 1999) is given.
+For this purpose, new dialog rules were defined allowing the agent to give information about the current dialog topic, to wonder about sudden topic shifts (i.e. topic leaps) and to restrain the search domain for the question answer component [25].
+Moreover, the rules contained in the knowledge base triggering or processing topic suggestions are topically arranged to distinguish between their adequacies according to the given dialog setting.
+In the following, an example extract of the resulting rule library based on the agent architecture JAM [13] is given.

 '''

 / TOPIC: REGIONS /

 Plan {

 NAME: 'askFor-homeTown'

 GOAL: get user's home town

 BODY: <act> Where are you from? </act>

 ...}

 Plan {

 NAME: 'tell-favoriteCountry'

 GOAL: tell system's favorite country

 BODY: <act> I love Portugal. </act>

-...}

 / TOPIC: SPORTS /

 Plan {

 NAME: 'reply-likingSports'

 GOAL: tell system's interest in sports

-'''

-'''

-BODY: <act> Yes, I like soccer. </act>
+BODY: <act> Tes, I like soccer. </act>

 ...}

 / TOPIC: POLITICS /

 Plan {

 NAME: 'askFor-politicalAttitude'

 GOAL: get user's party affiliation

 BODY: <act> What's your preferred

 political party? </act>

 '''

 The topical classification of the rules allows their execution based on the dialog situation.
 Given a first encounter, the dialog participants would not talk about their political affiliation, for instance.
 Accordingly, Max avoids making use of the rules dealing with so-called unsafe topics.
 That is, he neither uses such a rule pro-actively raising a topic nor reactively to answer a user question.
-According to the latter, he rather gives an evasive answer (as shown in Figure 4).
+Regarding the latter, he rather gives an evasive answer (as shown in Figure 4).